Anatomy of a Ring | Boca Raton, FL

 Basket Head Style

-The basket head style secures the center stone using four or six prongs.
+This style secures the center stone using four or six prongs.
 The openings beneath the diamond allow light to enter the diamond from that direction.
 More light means more sparkle, brilliance, and fire from your diamond.
 This style can be used with almost any gemstone shape and any style of band.

 Trellis Head Style

-The trellis head style is like a basket in that it has space beneath the diamond to allow light to enter.
+This style is like a basket in that it has space beneath the diamond to allow light to enter.
 The difference is that the prong design weaves down to the ring shank.
 This can be a very attractive element of the ring design.
 This is a great head style for round and princess gem shapes and a solitaire classic look.

 Cathedral Head Style

-The cathedral head style gets its name from the archways on the sides of the head.
+This style gets its name from the archways on the sides of the head.
 The prongs in this elevate the ring slightly higher which allows more light passage.
 This style provides an elevated appearance and makes the center stone more of a focal point than usual.
 This style can be used with a plain shank or one decorated with diamonds.
 It is a very popular choice for engagement rings.

 Bezel Head Style

-The bezel head style completely surrounds the sides of the diamond with precious metal, leaving only the top of the gem visible.
+This style completely surrounds the sides of the diamond with precious metal, leaving only the top of the gem visible.
 This contemporary look is also a very secure setting for a diamond.
 The only drawback is that less light enters the gem so its sparkle is less.
 Use a bezel with a round or princess diamond shape and a plain band with no accent diamonds.

 Semi-Bezel Head Style

-The semi-bezel head style is a secure setting like the bezel.
+This style is a secure setting like the bezel.
 And, because the gem is not completely surrounded by metal, more light enters the diamond and the sparkle is much better.
 Use this style of head with an oval or round diamond.

 Halo Head Style

-The halo head style is just what it sounds like.
+This style is just what it sounds like.
 There is a center diamond and a circle with smaller diamonds or colored gemstones surrounding it.
 This ring will have a lot of sparkle and from a distance it appears to be one, much larger, diamond.
 You can use any shape of diamond for the center stone in this head style.

-Three Stone Style Head
+Three Stone Head Style

-The three stone head style has a larger central gem and two smaller gems, one on each side.
+This style has a larger central gem and two smaller gems, one on each side.
 It is important to match the gems used in this head style.
 The three stone style also has a deeper meaning.
 It represents love and commitment in the past, present, and future.
 This style goes well with a plain band or one accented with diamonds.
 Use a round or princess diamond for this head style.
 The central part of the head can be a bezel, trellis, or classic basket.

 THE SHOULDERS